ProlificsPanther/PantherWebDebugger/README.md

 # Debugger
-The latest Panther Debugger Gen2a-03-01-2018.zip with updated "JPL stack" tab feature.
+The latest Panther Debugger Gen2a with the  updated "JPL stack" tab feature.

 # PANTHER WEB DEBUGGER
   Panther's Web debugger provides you the ability to view and analyze all JPL source in a Panther Web application.
-You can:
+You are able to:
   *	Step through JPL, stopping to examine data.
-  *	Set breakpoints in JPL code on which to interrupt program execution.
+  *	Set breakpoints in JPL to interrupt program execution.
   *	Examine application data in JPL variables, JPL arrays or expressions.
   *	Review tracing activity in the log file.
-Tracing messages can also be written to a user specified log file.
+Trace messages can also be written to a user specified log file.

 ### Installing and configuring Panther/Web Debugger Win32